ICLM Home

 The 2024 Southern California ICLM Learning and Memory Symposium!!!

 The meeting celebrates learning and memory in Southern California!
-The next meeting will take place at UCLA (NRB Auditorium) on … Continue reading The 2024 Southern California ICLM Learning and Memory Symposium!!!
+The next meeting will take place at UCLA (NRB Auditorium) on March 11, 2024 (Mark your calendars)!

 We welcome Mario Dipoppa, a new assistant professor in the Department of Neurobiology!

-Mario obtained his Ph.D. at Pierre and Marie Curie University where he developed neural circuit models underlying working memory, under … Continue reading We welcome Mario Dipoppa, a new assistant professor in the Department of Neurobiology!
+Mario obtained his Ph.D. at Pierre and Marie Curie University where he developed neural circuit models underlying working memory, under the guidance of Boris Gutkin.
+He then joined as a postdoc in the laboratory of Kenneth Harris and Matteo Carandini at University College London and was the recipient of the Marie Curie Fellowship.
+As a … Continue reading We welcome Mario Dipoppa, a new assistant professor in the Department of Neurobiology!

 We welcome Gina Poe to ICLM!